MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-device-discovery.md

 ## Exclude devices from being actively probed in standard discovery

 If there are devices on your network which shouldn't be actively scanned (for example, devices used as honeypots for another security tool), you can also define a list of exclusions to prevent them from being scanned.
-Note that devices can still be discovered using Basic discovery mode and might still be probed using multicast protocols in the network.
+Note that devices can still be discovered using Basic discovery mode and can also be discovered once replied to multicast discovery attempts.
 Those devices will be passively discovered but won't be actively probed.

 ## Select networks to monitor